-Conventions used in this document
+Conventions used in this document 3

 Chapter 1: Introduction

 Objective

 Who is it for?

 Chapter 2: Why sustain web resources?

 How and when to sustain?

 What are "Sustainable web resources" all about?
-8

-Some practical issues: experiences from ReStore 9

 Chapter 3: Types of web resources

 What is a web resource all about?

 Simple project sites

 Reference sites

-Resource sites
+Resource sites -

-Content management systems and virtual learning environments

-Personal web sites, blogs, twitter, etc. 11
+Personal web sites, blogs, twitter, etc.

-Chapter 4: Alternative initiatives on archiving/preserving/sustaining online resources 12
+Chapter 4: Alternative Initiatives focusing on • •

+archiving/preserving/sustaining online resources 16

 Maintenance by universities

 Maintenance by a commercial company

 Maintenance by a community of users

 The role of repositories like ReStore

 Proposer vs. funding provider

+Consistent collaboration with authors

 Preservation of web resources by search engines

-Chapter 5: Assessment of web resource content quality
+Chapter 5: Assessment of web resource content quality 19

-Appropriate content referencing
+Appropriate content referencing .20

--

-Consistency of quality
+Quality of academic content

+Frequency of content updates

-Appropriate description of artefacts 15
+Appropriate description of artefacts

 Superfluous material

 Content typography

-Frequency of content updates

 Web resource usage statistics

-Chapter 6: Intellectual property rights (IPR) Disclaimer
+Chapter 6: Intellectual property rights (IPR)

+Disclaimer

 Scope of this guidance

-What are Intellectual Property Rights?
+What are Intellectual Property Rights? .25

 How does IPR apply to my online resources?

-20
+Experiences of the ReStore team

 Using Links safely

-Managing IPR in a resource.
+Managing IPR in a resource

 What sort of things should I do to manage the IPR in the resource?

 What are ReStore's IPR requirements?

-Some other things to consider when setting up your resource
+Some other things to consider when setting up your resource .38

 Frequently Asked Questions

-Chapter 7: Technical guiding principles for sustainable web resources
+Chapter 7: Technical guiding principles for sustainable web resources ;41

-Web site Accessibility
+Web site Accessibility .41

 Usability Standards

-Web Browsers
+Web Browsers 43

 Character encoding

-Web Server
+Web Server 44

 Use of Cascading Styling Sheet (CSS)

-Modularisation
+Modularisation .46

 File naming

-Descriptive hyperlink text 30
+Descriptive hyperlink text

+Linking to specific sections inside a web page

 What does a web page contain?
-30